seokbinyoon96/seokbinyoon96.github.io/_news/2023-10-dasc-award.md

 related_posts: false
 ---

-Best Paper of Session Award, DASC 2023, for work on safety and capacity analysis of integrated UAM operations at airports.
+Our study on integrated UAM operations at airports was selected for the Best Paper of Session Award at DASC 2023.